NikolayJuly/drain-work-pool/README.md

 ]
 ```

-Include "WorkPoolDraning" as a dependency for your target:
+Include "WorkPoolDraining" as a dependency for your target:

 ```
 .target(name: "<target>", dependencies: [
-    .product(name: "WorkPoolDraning", package: "drain-work-pool"), ]),
+    .product(name: "WorkPoolDraining", package: "drain-work-pool"), ]),
 ```